 In general, the whole old town looks and feels as if you have been transported to some time in the past (well, except for the Vespas).
 Passing through the narrow streets, you will see women rolling pasta, families having dinners, neighbours talking to each other.

-Right outside the old town you will also see Castello Normanno Svevo – a Norman castle in a perfect condition.
-If you are after historical artifacts, visit the exhibition inside.
+Right outside the old town, you will also find another Bari must-see: Castello Normanno Svevo – a Norman castle in a perfect condition.
+If you are after historical artefacts, visit the exhibition inside.
 Or just go all the way up the tower for the view over the town and the sea.

 And if you get hungry while you walk, grab a focaccia at the Panificio Santa Rita or sit down for a proper lunch at the Piazza del Ferrarese.